-9 cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html
+10 cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html cdc.gov/coronavirus/2019-ncov/community/office-buildings.html

-- Consider taking steps to improve ventilation in the building, in consultation with an HVAC professional, based on local environmental conditions (temperature/humidity) and ongoing community transmission in the area: - Increase the percentage of outdoor air (for example, using economizer modes of HVAC operations), potentially as high as 100% (first verify compatibility with HVAC system capabilities for both temperature and humidity control, as well as compatibility with outdoor/indoor air quality considerations). - o Increase total airflow supply to occupied spaces, if possible. - Disable demand-control ventilation controls that reduce air supply based on temperature or occupancy. - Consider using natural ventilation (for example, opening windows if possible and safe to do so) to increase outdoor air dilution of indoor air when environmental conditions and building requirements allow. - o Improve central air filtration: - > Increase air filtration to as high as possible without significantly diminishing design airflow. - > Inspect filter housing and racks to ensure appropriate filter fit and check for ways to minimize filter bypass. - Consider running the HVAC system at maximum outside airflow for two hours before and after occupied times, in accordance with industry standards. - Of Generate clean-to-less-clean air movements by re-evaluating the positioning of supply and exhaust air diffusers and/or dampers and adjusting zone supply and exhaust flow rates to establish measurable pressure differentials.
+- > Increase air filtration to as high as possible without significantly diminishing design airflow. - > Inspect filter housing and racks to ensure appropriate filter fit and check for ways to minimize filter bypass. - o Consider running the HVAC system at maximum outside airflow for two hours before and after occupied times, in accordance with industry standards. - Generate clean-to-less-clean air movements by re-evaluating the positioning of supply and exhaust air diffusers and/or dampers and adjusting zone supply and exhaust flow rates to establish measurable pressure differentials.
 Have staff work in "clean" ventilation zones that do not include higher-risk areas such as visitor reception or exercise facilities (if open). - Consider using portable high-efficiency particulate air fan/filtration systems, known as HEPA systems, to help enhance air cleaning, especially in higher-risk areas. - Ensure exhaust fans in restroom facilities are functional and operating at full capacity when the building is occupied. - Consider using ultraviolet germicidal irradiation as a supplemental technique to inactivate potential airborne virus in the upper-room air of common occupied spaces, in accordance with industry guidelines.